AWS Big Data Blog

 Streaming data in Kinesis can be processed and analyzed in real time by Kinesis clients.
 Refer to the Kinesis Data Streams Developer Guide to learn how to create a Kinesis data stream.

-To identify abnormal heart rate information, you must use real-time analytics to detect abnormal behavior.
-You can use Kinesis Data Analytics to perform analytics on streaming data in real time.
-Kinesis Data Analytics consists of three configurable components: source, real-time analytics, and destination.
-Refer to the AWS documentation to learn the detailed steps to configure Kinesis Data Analytics.
+To identify anomalies in heart rate information, you must use real-time analytics to detect abnormal behavior.
+You can use Amazon managed service for Apache Flink to perform analytics on streaming data in real time.
+Refer to the AWS documentation to learn the detailed steps to configure an application using Python.

 Next, add an AWS Lambda function as one of your destinations, and configure it as follows:

-In the destination editor, make sure that the stream name selected is the DESTINATION_SQL_STREAM.
+In the function overview editor, make sure that the kinesis stream capturing high heart rate is added as trigger.
 You only want to trigger the Lambda function when anomalies in the heart rate are detected.
-The output format can be JSON or CSV.
-In this example, our Lambda function expects the data in JSON format, so we chose JSON.

 Athlete and athletic trainer registration information is stored in the heartrate Registrations DynamoDB table.
 Amazon DynamoDB offers fully managed encryption at rest using an AWS Key Management Service (AWS KMS) managed encryption key for DynamoDB.
 You need to create a table with encryption at rest enabled.
 Follow the detailed steps in Amazon DynamoDB Encryption at Rest.